 “Move it, pig!
 Or I’ll snap your neck-bone in half.”

-“Your dead body will do as well—skinned, quartered, butchered then fried in lard scraped from the wall of your belly.
-First meal in weeks for my boys.”
+“Your dead body will do as well.
+Skinned, quartered, butchered then fried in lard scraped from the wall of your belly.
+First meal in weeks for my boys—”

-“And also their last, Krulstaff!”
-Draken interrupted, hurriedly making his way to the pair, as the pudgy boy flinched and blanched in horror.
-Krulstaff’s attention snapped to Draken, and Draken told himself to stand firm as he locked eyes with the giant, explaining tensely.
+Draken marched over as the pudgy boy flinched and blanched in horror.
+Krulstaff spun around.
+Draken told himself to stand firm as he locked eyes with the giant.

 “Chione isn’t even half done with us.
 We keep the boy safe here in Crosset, and his father will keep us all fed throughout winter.
 That’s the plan!”
 He reminded his troublesome neighbor for what he felt was the umpteenth time.
 Krulstaff rolled his eyes at the heavens.

 “Don’t you dare—”